vmware-tanzu-labs/labs-educates-showcase/workshops/lab-workshop-session/workshop/content/03-terminal-environment.md

 can do is constrained by role based access control (RBAC) as well as any security policies which are enforced.

-In this particular workshop no access is provided to the Kubernetes cluster API server from the workshop container.
+In this particular workshop no access token is provided for accessing the Kubernetes cluster API server from the workshop container.